 “Per Storemyr Archaeology & Conservation Services” is an independent firm established in Switzerland in 2010 and since 2014 based in Norway (Hyllestad on the West Coast).
-I’m a geoarcaeologist and conservation scientist (PhD) with 20 years’ experience within cultural heritage.
-On this site you can read my blog (home) or learn about my services and research or find out who my clients and partners are.
+I’m a geoarchaeologist and conservation scientist (PhD) with almost 25 years of experience within cultural heritage.
+On this site you can read my blog (home), learn about my services and research or find out who my clients and partners are.
 As a member of ICOMOS, I’m committed to working for a sustainable cultural heritage, following international standards and principles.

 Educated as an ore geologist in the 1980s, I soon moved to weathering and conservation of historic stone buildings, in which field I received my PhD in 1998 (architectural history).
 This primary interest was widened in the 1990s, when I took up research on the archaeology and conservation of ancient stone quarries, particularly in Egypt and Norway.
 I have spent some 20 field seasons in Egypt and on discovering rock art in the desert, I became so fascinated that I now have to count this field to my interests as well.
 Please see my CV for further information.

 Over the years I have worked with several universities, cultural heritage institutions and other organisations in Norway and Switzerland and still have cooperation with some of them:

 - The Restoration Workshop of Nidaros Cathedral, Trondheim, Norway